Jintiannn/openEuler/README.md

 As people's abiding by the laws and regulations are of paramount importance in the development of a community, anyone who are eager to join openEuler shall sign CLA first.

-On the left corner of the box lies a link to sign the [CIA](https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340).
+On the left corner of the box lies a link to sign the [CLA](https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340).

 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/circled.png" width="900">
 </div>

 **For most users:**
-* Click [Sign Employee CIA](https://clasign.osinfra.cn/sign-cla) if you have signed the CLA as an employee of a company that has signed the CLA.
+* Click [Sign Employee CLA](https://clasign.osinfra.cn/sign-cla) if you have signed the CLA as an employee of a company that has signed the CLA.
-* Click [Sign Individual CIA](https://clasign.osinfra.cn/sign-cla) if you are an independent developer or your company has not signed the enterprise CIA with the community.</p>
+* Click [Sign Individual CLA](https://clasign.osinfra.cn/sign-cla) if you are an independent developer or your company has not signed the enterprise CLA with the community.</p>

-### 👥 Join a Group.
+### 👥 Join a group.

 Various special interest groups (SIG) constitute the community. **Here you have two options:**
 * **Find and apply for groups where you share the same unique interest.** <br />